AndreaAmico/AndreaAmico.github.io/_posts/2022/2022-05-12-pyspark-intro.md

 ```python
 df_foo.write.format("delta").mode("append").partitionBy("A","D").save(DATA_PATH)
 ```

-We can use delts tables as qsl tables with addictional functionalities:
+**On the Databricks platform** we can handle delta tables files as they were qsl tables with additional functionalities:
 ```python
 query_merge =   f"""
   MERGE INTO delta.`{DATA_PATH}` AS target